 Engage Micro-Influencers to Build Long-Term Relationships

-But to pass this message effectively, the content has to be natural, authentic, and less salesy.
-Otherwise, they’ll categorize the influencer as an affiliate trying to sell to them.
+To pass this message effectively, the content has to be natural, authentic, and less salesy.
+Otherwise, their audience will categorize the influencer as just another affiliate trying to sell to them.

 Send PR Packages

-You’re doing influencer partnerships wrong if the creators don’t get first-hand experience of the product you’re trying to sell.
-Think about it: How else would they give genuine reviews if they didn’t use the product?
+Sending PR packages is one of the most impactful marketing tactics in micro influencer marketing.
+You’re missing a major opportunity if the small influencers you work with don’t get first-hand experience of the product you’re trying to sell.
+Think about it: how else would they give genuine reviews if they didn’t use the product?

 Track Results

-Finally, track your influencer marketing campaign.
 Banana Republic could tell that their 13 campaigns reached 43 million consumers because they tracked relevant KPIs.
-When you measure your results, you gain insights into what’s working and what isn’t; with that information, you adjust your strategy.
+When you measure your results, you gain insights into what’s working and what isn’t, and with that information, you adjust your strategy.

 Create an Effective Influencer Campaign with Vivian Agency